peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 For example, you could create one video component that supports multiple video providers (i.e. YouTube, Vimeo, Twitch) or multiple video components that each support one provider.
 The former provides a higher-level of abstraction because it hides away details about the video provider.

+Material-ui and Polymer’s Paper Elements are general purpose component libraries, designed for a wide-range of consumers.
+They provide a default appearance and behaviour that can customized by the consumer.
+They prioritize flexibility over consistency.

 > We are providing low-level components to maximize composition capabilities. https://material-ui.com/guides/api/